-- Written Grievance: If the complaint is not resolved utilizing the Complaint Procedure, the student may file a formal, written grievance.
-Grievances that are academic in nature should be filed with the program director and the respondent.
+• Written Grievance: If the complaint is not resolved utilizing the Complaint Procedure, the student may file a formal, written grievance.
+Grievances that are academic in nature should be filed with the Program Director, and in the absence of the Program Director, the Academic Dean, and the respondent.
 Students appealing a final course grade should submit the Final Course Grade Appeal Form.
 Grievances that are non-academic in nature should be filed with the Dean of Students and the respondent.
-The letter or form must be sent within 10 business days of the complaint decision.
-The grievant must include the following criteria in the formal written complaint: - The specific institutional policy that has been allegedly violated - Factual information and/or evidence supporting the alleged violation - A description of the outcome the grievant seeks - Resolution of Grievance: The responding University official will give independent consideration, adjudication, and decision of the written complaint.
+The letter or form must be sent within ten (10) business days of the complaint decision.
+The grievant must include the following criteria in the formal written complaint:

+- The specific Institutional Policy that has been allegedly violated - Factual information and/or evidence supporting the alleged violation - A description of the outcome the grievant seeks - Resolution of Grievance: The responding University official will give independent consideration, adjudication, and decision of the written complaint.
 The University official will assess, on the basis of available evidence, whether the University has wrongly discharged University duty towards the student or treated the grievant in a fair, reasonable, and just manner.
 The University official will provide a written decision, within ten (10) business days, to the grievant and the respondent. - Appeal of Grievance Decision: Either the grievant or respondent may appeal the grievance decision of the University official.
-The grievance appeal must be submitted in writing to the Grievance Appeals Committee no more than 10 business days after receiving the written grievance decision.
+The grievance appeal must be submitted in writing to the Grievance Appeals Committee no more than ten (10) business days after receiving the written grievance decision.
 The Grievance Appeals Committee will notify the grievant, respondent, and appropriate University officials, in writing of their action.